dave/jennifer/README.md

 # Groups

 ### Sel
-Sel renders a period sep arated list.
+Sel renders a period separated list.
 Use for a chain of selectors.

 ```go
 c := Sel(Qual("a.b/c", "Foo").Call(), Id("Bar").Index(Lit(0)), Id("Baz"))